wp-plugins/simplest-gallery/readme.txt

 == Credits ==

-Includes the free Lightbox FancyBox 1.3.4 for the default, builtin gallery style (see http://fancybox.net, Licensed under both MIT and GPL licenses)
+* Includes the free Lightbox FancyBox 1.3.4 for the default, builtin gallery style (see http://fancybox.net, Licensed under both MIT and GPL licenses)
+* Serbian and Spanish translations by Ogi Djuraskovic - http://firstsiteguide.com/

 == Changelog ==

+* 3.1 2014-05-28	Added translations file for Serbian and Spanish
 * 3.0 2014-04-05	Small fix for Admin Bar display
 * 2.9 2014-04-05	Replaced Fancybox library with to FancyBox 1.3.4 (http://fancybox.net/) which is Licensed under both MIT and GPL licenses
 * 2.8 2013-11-04	Fix for language support - Fix for admin bar disappearence problem (Thanks Mike Hegy)